Writing Programs Lecturer University of California Los Angeles

-UCLA Writing Programs seeks lecturers to teach a range of writing and second-language writing courses that serve a diverse student body.
-We welcome candidates whose experience in teaching, academic and/or creative work, or community service has prepared them to contribute to our commitment to diversity, student success, and higher education access.
+UCLA Writing Programs seeks lecturers to teach a range of writing and/or second-language writing courses that serve a diverse student body.
+Appointments may be full-time, part-time, quarterly, or annually with the possibility of renewal contingent upon review, need, and funding.
+We welcome candidates who possess a record of teaching excellence, professional engagement in the field of composition and/or ESL, and evidence of a strong commitment to diversity, inclusive pedagogy, student success, and higher education access.

 We are particularly interested in candidates who have:

-Experience teaching first-year composition at a major research university.
+Experience teaching first-year composition at a major research university and/or

-We also welcome candidates with professional writing expertise in areas that include, but are not limited to, business, science, technology, digital writing and multimedia, and the arts and non-profits.
+We also welcome candidates with professional writing expertise in areas that include, but are not limited to, business, science, technology, digital writing and multimedia, editing, and grant and proposal writing.

 UCLA is an Equal Opportunity/Affirmative Action Employer, and Writing Programs has a strong commitment to the achievement of excellence and diversity among its faculty and staff.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy see: UC Nondiscrimination and Affirmative Action Policy.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.
 For the complete University of California nondiscrimination and affirmative action policy, see: UC Nondiscrimination & Affirmative Action Policy, https://policy.ucop.edu/doc/4000376/DiscHarassAffirmAction